Rašid Mahalbašić: Professional career

 Mahalbašić played with Kelag Wörthersee Piraten of the Austrian Bundesliga.
 In February 2010, he was on try-out at Montepaschi Siena from Italian Serie A.

 In September 2010, Mahalbašić signed a six-year deal with Fenerbahçe Ülker of the Turkish Basketball League.

 Mahalbašić was loaned to Tofaş S.K. between December 2010 to February 2011 where he played 10 games.
 He played with 14 points, 2 rebounds, 1 assist and 1 blok performance against Fenerbahçe Ülker.

 He came back to Fenerbahçe Ülker after Mirsad Türkcan's shock injury, then he was loaned again, to KK Split of Croatia for the rest of the 2010–11 season.

 In January 2012, Mahalbašić parted ways with Fenerbahçe, and signed with Slovenia's Zlatorog Laško for the rest of the 2011–12 season.

 On September 21, 2012, he signed with Asseco Prokom Gdynia of the Polish Basketball League for the 2012–13 season.

 On July 20, 2013, Mahalbašić signed a two-year deal with ČEZ Basketball Nymburk of the Czech Republic National Basketball League.

 For the 2014–15 season he signed with Astana, a team from the VTB United League and Kazakh League.

 On June 1, 2015, Mahalbašić signed a two-year contract with the Russian team Nizhny Novgorod.
 After one season he left Nizhny and on September 26, 2016, signed with Turkish club Yeşilgiresun Belediye.
 On December 5, 2016, he left Yeşilgiresun and signed with Spanish club Real Betis Energía Plus for the rest of the season.

 On July 3, 2017, Mahalbašić signed with German club EWE Baskets Oldenburg.

 On June 10, 2021, he signed with AS Monaco of the French LNB Pro A and the EuroLeague.

 On August 3, 2022, he has signed with San Pablo Burgos of the LEB Oro.

+On November 28, 2023, he has signed with Cedevita Olimpija of the Adriatic League and the Premier A Slovenian Basketball League.

+In January 2025, he signed with Sigal Prishtina of the Liga Unike and the Kosovo Basketball Superleague.